TristanBeucher/tristanbeucher.github.io/_posts/2025-10-19-Simulating-peak-day-ahead-prices.md

 ![Residuals analysis](images/simulating_spot_prices/monthly_coverage.png)

 Monthly coverage confirms that:
 - The model performs **best in spring (April–May)** where volatility is moderate and well-learned from history.
-- **Summer months (July–August)** show undercoverage — simulated bands are too narrow compared to actual volatility.
 - Winter (January–February) remains well-calibrated despite larger jumps.